How to Track SEO Rankings with Google Analytics

-In this article, we’ll show you how to measure your site’s performance and track SEO rankings with Google Analytics, so you can decide if your strategies are working for your business or if they need to be tweaked.
+In this article, we’ll show you how to measure your site’s performance and track SEO rankings with Google Analytics 4, so you can decide if your strategies are working for your business or if they need to be tweaked.

 1. Monitor Organic Traffic

 The first, simplest way to measure SEO performance with Google Analytics is to monitor your site’s organic traffic.
-Looking at how many people visit your website from search engines shows how effective your SEO strategies are.
+Looking at how many people visit your website from search engines shows how effective your SEO strategies are and how well your digital marketing efforts are paying off.

 To view your traffic channels, log in to your Google Analytics account.
-Then navigate to Acquisition » All Traffic » Channels.
+Then navigate to Reports » Acquisition » Traffic acquisition.

 In the report, you’ll see different sources that people use to visit your website.
 Pay close attention to Organic Search, as that’s the traffic that comes from search engines.
 Compare traffic from the previous months to see if you’ve gained or lost traffic.

 If you see that Organic Search traffic is declining, then it means your SEO strategies might need improvement.
-A decline in search traffic can also help identify other technical issues, like your website isn’t indexing on Google or is too slow.
+A decline in search traffic can also help identify other technical issues like your website not indexing on Google or being too slow.

 On the other hand, if your Organic Search traffic is increasing, then your SEO efforts are paying off, and your strategy is more likely on track.